CentauriSoldier/LuaEx/README.md

 - Bugfix:  **Structfactory** not properly cloning itself.
 - Bugfix:  **Structs** not properly cloning internal objects.
 - Bugfix:  instance returns in parent class were not properly returning child instance when subclassed.
-- Bugfix:  **Dox** "Copy" button not working.
-- Change:  **Dox** now places all output into a single HTML file instead of using a separate *.js* file.
+- Change:  **DoxBuilderHTML** now places all output into a single HTML file instead of using a separate *.js* file.
 - Change:  **Dox** CSS redesigned to be more functional, readable and aesthetically pleasing.
+- Change:  **DoxBlockTag** column wrappers are now defined by each **DoxBuilder** subclass rather than globally.
-- Feature The **class** module now interally handles all serialization and deserialization via the serializer system.
+- Feature: The **class** module now interally handles all serialization and deserialization via the serializer system.
 - Feature: **class** constructor now must accept a string (authenitication code) as its second argument to be used with the ***class.isstaticconstructorrunning*** function.
 This can now determine whether the static constructor is currently running.
 - Feature: added new **eventrix** type to manage events.
 - Feature: **enum** items now have ***__eq*** and ***__lt*** metamethods.